Updated February 8, 2021

 Virtual Wellness Coaching in Action

 One of our providers consulted a member virtually to help them understand how their food choices may affect their high cholesterol.
-The wellness coach/registered dietician took time to “go through” the member’s pantry over the phone and identified how certain ingredients could potentially impact the individual’s health.
+The wellness coach/registered dietitian took time to “go through” the member’s pantry over the phone and identified how certain ingredients could potentially impact the individual’s health.
 To deliver an above and beyond experience, the provider had the member share their favorite recipe and modified it for improved nutrition.

 With certification, training, and ongoing support, our occupational health team helps maintain and improve the health of organizations’ most important asset – their people.
 Our providers make sure members have what they need to stay comfortable, and a virtual-first environment is no exception.
 Our occupational health providers are arming members with proper stretching techniques they can do from the comfort of their homes, ensuring they have optimal workstations, and conducting virtual assessments.